 About Julius

-Julius Arthur is a designer, artist and maker who holds a Masters of Design in Fashion Design and Business Studies from the University of Brighton.
+Julius holds a Master's degree in Fashion Design and Business Studies from the University of Brighton.

 Exhibitions & Work